Carol Cram at Pratto del Valle in Prato

 Leonardo da Vinci

-Another big draw to the Uffizi Gallery is the presence of a handful of paintings by Leonardo da Vinci.
 My favorite is his Annunciation because I love the contrast in styles between da Vinci’s version done in the late 15th century and Martini’s version done in the mid-14th century (see above).

 In da Vinci’s Annunication, the figures are rendered extremely realistically and are also quite static.
-The Virgin is not shrinking away but is is confident and receptive.
+The Virgin is not shrinking away from the Archangel Gabriel, but is confident and receptive.
 The trees almost look like fantasy trees, and the distant mountains like something out of Lord of the Rings.
-The way da Vinci renders the folds of the clothing is remarkable, considering he completed this painting when he was still quite young.

 Annunciation by Leonardo da Vinci in the Uffizi Gallery in Florence.